• Skip to primary navigation

 Print Recipe Pin Recipe

-Matar Paneer is a delicious, creamy gravy made by cooking matar in a tomato & onion based puree along with spice powders and simmering it with paneer.
-Matar Paneer is a great side dish for both rice & flatbread and simple & quick to make.
-Matar Paneer recipe is presented in this post with step by step pictures and video.
+Matar Paneer is a delicious creamy gravy made by cooking peas in onion, tomato based puree along with spice powders and simmering it with paneer.
+This Matar Paneer Recipe is very easy and quick to make.
+Learn it with detailed step by step pictures and video.

 Servings4